minsoo0926/Devemon/readme.md

 The Devemon widget will appear on your screen, staying on top of other windows.
 As you type in your IDE or text editor, Devemon will count your keystrokes and level up accordingly.

+## Naming Your Devemon

+Click on the name tag at the top of the widget to give your Devemon a custom name.
+Your chosen name will be saved along with your progress.

+## Progress Saving

+Devemon automatically saves your progress to your local user data directory.
+This includes:
+- Your Devemon's name
+- Current level
+- Keystroke count

+Your progress is saved:
+- Every 60 seconds while the app is running
+- When you change your Devemon's name
+- When you close the application

+When you restart the app, your Devemon will be exactly as you left it!

 ## Global Keyboard Monitoring

 Devemon monitors keystrokes globally across your system, meaning: